Shivamkanse2104/Infosys-milestone/README.md

 guys anyone run and get output for yesterday's semantic graphs program.If you run and get the output can share that code in this repo.

+What need to do for the 3rd mildstone i didnt understand